-- State aid and grants were over budget by \$254,369, mainly due to budgeting for RLBSS funding that intentionally reserves half of Equalization for expenditure in 2020, and less Legacy Grant expenditures than anticipated. - Investment income exceeded budget by \$73,036, due to a strong market and higher interest rates. - Legacy grant expenditures were \$200,018 under budget, due to conservative spending by some member libraries - Total expenditures for cooperative programs were \$642,939 less than budgeted, including: - Database expenditures were under budget by \$167,324, due to conservative budgeting for anticipated database cost increases. - Expenditures for the e-books collaborative project were \$154,084 under budget, due to prior year carryover funds remaining unspent (unspent funds to be included in fund balance assignments for expenditures in 2020). - Catalog enhancements were \$65,854 less than budget, mainly due to prior year carryover BookLens project funds remaining unspent (unspent funds to be reallocated in fund balance assignments for expenditures in 2020). - On-line library card registration project expenditures were \$100,000 under budget, due to prior year carryover funds remaining unspent (unspent funds to be reallocated in fund balance assignments for expenditures in 2020). - Cultural pass costs were \$59,202 less than budget, due to prior year carryover funds remaining unspent (unspent funds to be included in fund balance assignments for expenditures in 2020). - Actual expenditures for administration were \$168,650 less than budgeted, mainly due to conservative budgeting across most areas.
+- State aid and grants were over budget by \$129,213, mainly due to budgeting for RLBSS funding that intentionally reserves half of Equalization for expenditures in 2021, and less Legacy Grant expenditures than anticipated. - Legacy Grant expenditures were \$287,150 under budget, due to conservative spending by some member libraries. - Total expenditures for cooperative programs were \$499,910 less than budgeted, including: - o Electronic database expenditures were under budget by \$245,295, due to conservative budgeting, one database not being renewed, and a \$50,000 fund balance assignment included in the budget for anticipated database cost increases that was not needed. - Staff and board training expenditures for member libraries were \$69,860 under budget, as various planned seminars, conferences, and trainings did not take place during the fiscal year 2020 because of the ongoing COVID-19 pandemic. - Cultural pass costs were \$57,575 less than budget, due to prior year carryover funds remaining unspent (unspent funds to be included in fund balance assignments for expenditures in 2021). - Actual administration expenditures were \$155,436 less than budgeted, due to a combination of MELSA not being fully staffed for part of the year, and conservative budgeting across most areas.